mekhi-woods/AstroScribe/README.md

 # 🔭 AstroScipte: An Observatory Proposal Assistant

-An AI-powered tool that helps astronomers, students, and researchers draft observing proposals for telescopes like **Gemini**, **JWST**, or **Keck** using natural language and the ChatGPT API.
+**AstroScipte** is a lightweight, PyTorch-based tool that helps astronomers, students, and researchers generate draft observing proposals for professional telescopes like **Gemini**, **JWST**, and **Keck** from natural language descriptions of their science goals.

 ---

 ## 🚀 Project Overview

-**Observatory Assistant** enables users to describe their scientific goals in plain English and receive a structured, professional-grade draft proposal tailored for a specific telescope and instrument.
+**AstroScipte** enables users to describe their scientific goals in plain English and receive a structured, professional-grade draft proposal tailored for a specific telescope and instrument.
 The tool uses OpenAI's language model to generate well-formatted sections typically required by observatories, saving time and helping users get started with proposal writing.

 ---